vercel/next.js/docs/advanced-features/middleware.md

 }
 ```

-`skipMiddlewareUrlNormalize` allows disabling the URL normalizing Next.js does to make handling direct visits and client-transitions the same easy.
+`skipMiddlewareUrlNormalize` allows disabling the URL normalizing Next.js does to make handling direct visits and client-transitions the same.
 There are some advanced cases where you need full control using the original URL which this unlocks.

 ```js
 // next.config.js